frode-carlsen/cron/README.md

 # Change history and credits

+## version 1.5:
+ * 2019-08-02: performance improvement when next time is further into the future (java8) by @n3world

 ## version 1.4:
  * 2017-02-13: added support for java6 (supports android 4) by @adelnizamutdinov
  * 2016-09-11: rewritten to Java 8 DateTime by @zemiak